 - 1″ Forstner drill bit

 - Straight pins

-Full woodworking plans for the DIY kids play tent
+Full woodworking plans for the DIY childrens play tent

 If you want to get the full printable PDF plans for the DIY kids play tent, click the image below to download them!

 The woodworking plans for the play tent include the full cut list and step-by-step tutorial with images.

 These plans will help you build this play tent quickly and easily.

 More on how to build the tent is below!